 College is an amazing time in our lives when we are able to live on our own, make new friends, and try out new things.
 It is a time when all of the money we do have goes towards books, beer, tuition, and living expenses.
-It’s often hard to find a descent paying job as you can’t get a fulltime gig because you don’t have the time for it.
-But what if you could make good extra income on your own schedule?
+It's often hard to find a descent paying job as you can't get a fulltime gig because you don't have the time for it.
+There's was a website called, Nachhilfe who currently offer affordable tuition for students of all ages!
+Or what if you could make good extra income on your own schedule?
 Would you give it a shot?

 Looking back on my four years in college at the University of Nebraska, I had various businesses that kept me afloat.
 They were full time in the summer, and I was able to work them around classes during the school year.
 In this article I will tell you about some of my favorite entrepreneur ideas for college students and what worked for me.
 Feel free to check out my resources page as well if you need some recommendations on helpful tools for businesses.
 Like tools for doing the books, making websites, selling stuff online, and so on.

 Starting a Niche Blog can be a very rewarding and low cost business to start while in college.
 Find something you are passionate about and start writing and creating content.
 As your audience grows, you'll have the opportunity to start doing affiliate marketing.
 Affiliate marketing is essentially sending referrals or leads to other companies.